themesberg/flowbite/content/components/modal.md

 nextLink: components/navbar
 ---

-The modal component is an interactive element that you can use to show user dialogs using data attributes
+The modal component is an interactive element that you can use to show user dialogs using data attributes but also programatically show or hide using JavaScript.

 ## Default example